jpgnotgif/frda.go/README.md

-# fgframes
+# fg-frames.go
 A golang based, http web service that provides fighting game character frame data.
 A proof of concept service built as a means to explore golang and various http tool kits.
-This service only hosts Ultra Street Fighter 4 version 1.05 data at the moment, but will be expanded to include other games in the future.
+This service only hosts Ultra Street Fighter 4 data at the moment, but will be expanded in time.

 ## Data sources
 - [eventhubs](http://www.eventhubs.com/moves/sf4/)